mapbox/osmpbf-tutorial/Planetfiles.md

 Varints are a bit tricky.
 Thankfully, we have a bunch of them to practice with!

-The largest number that you can store in one byte is 255 (hex FF).
+The largest number that you can store in one byte is 255 (`xFF`).
 If you know you need larger numbers than that, you can specify more bytes for your data.
-For example, with two bytes we can store up to 65,535 (hex FFFF), with three bytes 16,777,215 (hex FFFFFF), and so forth.
+For example, with two bytes we can store up to 65,535 (`xFFFF`), with three bytes 16,777,215 (`xFFFFFF`), and so forth.

 Varints allow us to store *any number* we choose, without reserving bytes that we might not need for it.
 It does this by using the first bit of each byte to tell us whether or not we need to look at the next byte.
 If we were feeling fancy we could call this first bit the *Most Significant Bit*, or MSB.